sshanshans/stat140/content/policies.md

 #### Evaluative assignments (%)

 The evaluative assignments are an opportunity to assess the knowledge and skills you’ve learned.
 Typically, you will get one evaluative assignment each week.
-These assignments may be in the format of, e.g., Rstudio lab report, reading response, news critics, midterm exam, poster or oral presentation.
+These assignments may be in the format of, e.g., Rstudio lab report, reading response, news critics, midterm exam, group project, poster or oral presentation.
 More details about the content and structure of these assignments will be included in the future.
 <br>
 <br>

+#### Participation (%)

+There are in general two ways for you to earn the participation points.
+You will earn up to 1 point of for each class.

+* Group-participation:
+Coming to class will automatically give you 1/2 point for particiaption.
+To increase your point, you can try to take an active role in your group discussion.
+There are three roles in each group: role A: taking notes in a Google doc (shared by the instructor) to keep track of your group's process, role B: leading the discussion and making sure everyone understand what they are doing role C: communicating the results to others, e.g. posting results on Piazza, speaking in class, etc.

+* Solo-participation:
+I understand that sometimes you won't be able to participate class activities for legitimate reasons (e.g. being sick, time difference, ect).
+Helping your fellow students, especially on Piazza, also counts towards participation.
+If there were no questions, share interesting findings or news related to the course materials on Piazza is also is a volunteering for a class role.

-#### Grade Calculation
+#### Grade Calculation (%)

 The final grade will be calculated as follows:

 {.table .table2 .table-condensed .table-striped .text-left}
  <span></span>     | <span></span>
 -----------|---------------------------------
-Readiness quizzes | %
-Tutorial exercises | %
+Formative assignments | %
 Evaluative assignments | %
+Paricipation | %

 Grades may be curved at the end of the semester.
 Cumulative numerical averages of 90 - 100 are guaranteed at least an A-, 80 - 89 at least a B-, and 70 - 79 at least a C-, however the exact ranges for letter grades will be determined after the final exam.
 The more evidence there is that the class has mastered the material, the more generous the curve will be.